Machu Picchu and Easter Island – Short Version

 11 Days/10 Nights

-Lodging and Meals: This tour includes accommodations for 10 nights (3 nights in Lima, 3 nights in Cusco, 1 night in Machu Picchu, and 3 nights in Easter Island), and 12 meals (9 breakfasts and 3 lunches).
+Lodging and Meals: This tour includes accommodations for 10 nights (2 nights in Lima, 3 nights in Cusco, 1 night in Machu Picchu, 1 night in Santiago, and 3 nights in Easter Island), and 13 meals (10 breakfasts and 3 lunches).

 Best Time to Go: April-October.